 ‘Having compassion starts and ends with having compassion for all those unwanted parts of ourselves.’– Pema Chodron

-You can acquire MSC in your daily lives in certain ways.
+You can acquire Mindful Self Compassion in your daily lives in certain ways.
 This includes practices, exercises, guided meditations, etc. Let’s know more about them.

 Here are some simple self-enabled exercises for you.